yeniel/TelefonicaTest/README.md

 - UITests: I didn't do test for the tap of a channel.
 I think I covered it with the routing test in the viewmodel.

 ## CI
-I chose *Codemagic* as CI because I'm used to it.
+I chose *X* as CI.
 I created a workflow which will be launched on every push on master branch.

 ## Other considerations
 #### App Transport Security